 For any new system to be rolled out in the Premier League, there will have to be a due voting procedure in which two-thirds majority (14 clubs) must be achieved for the current financial fair play system to be replaced with stricter, newer norms.

-Regardless of the rules being changed or not, clubs employ lawyers and accountants who are adept at finding loopholes irrespective of a forward-looking or backward-looking financial fair play system.
+Regardless of whether the rules are being changed or not, clubs employ lawyers and accountants who are adept at finding loopholes irrespective of a forward-looking or backwards-looking financial fair play system.

 Therefore, to change the rules in the Premier League an independent regulator is a must and they should be expecting to smooth out the demerits and loopholes in the financial fair play system as and when they arise.